JGMelon22/WinFormsDapperEfCoreDemo/README.md

 # WinForms Dapper EF Core
 Fetching data from SQL Server using EF Core and Dapper to display at a ListBox.
-Same final idea, different aproach :)
+Same final result, different aproach :)

 <h4> Used NuGet Packages </h4>
 - dapper </br>